 Q4: Is it dangerous to leave an impacted wisdom tooth untreated?

 Partially erupted impacted teeth carry ongoing risk of pericoronitis (recurrent infection), which can become serious.
 Deeply impacted teeth can develop cysts over time that damage adjacent teeth and bone.
-Asymptomatic, fully impacted teeth with no pathology may be monitored rather than removed — but this requires a clinical decision, not a waiting approach based on absence of symptoms.
+Asymptomatic, fully impacted teeth with no pathology may be monitored rather than removed — but this requires a clinical decision.